acarmenis/simple-algorithms/doctor-appointment/HELP.md

 {
     "patientId":1,
         "availability":  {
         "availability": true,
         "availabilityDate": "2022-11-12",
         "startTime": "01:31:08",
         "endTime": "02:11:08",
         "officeId": 2,
         "timeSlotPerClientInMinutes": 40,
         "doctorId": 2,
         "hospitalId": 2,
         "firstName": "Fouad",
         "lastName": "Abbas",
         "doctorSpecializationId": 5,
         "doctorSpecializationName": "Dermatologist"
         }
 }

-**** The application currently saves the new appointment but for some reason, it does it twice.
-It was eliminated this bug  by using the constrains but after saving just one appointment, it throws an response error sayin that exactly.
-Currently it works without the constrain, which is commented but if desired to activate - uncomment the constrain to that entity will have the chance to see that it just saves once.
-Due to limit of the time, I couldn't search / debug more due to handover deadlines - willing though to help if any question arises out there for any concern.
+### For access to database for the dev env, please, have a look at the dev properties
+ * there are the necessary info for db connectivity.
+The same applies for the test env too.